How to Sew a Wallet: free sewing Pattern

 Pin the flap in place if you need to, and then turn the wallet over again.

 This last fold might seem tricky, but once you fold it, you’ll know.
-Fold along the dotted lines in the left picture above, which will make the accent fabric show for about 1/2” on the other side.
+Fold along the dotted lines in the picture above.

 Return to this side and pin the card pocket side together.
 The other side will stay closed from the velcro.